 “The magnitude of the gift is unprecedented, and the longevity of the gift.
 It’s an endowed fund to sustain long-term research.
 Dr. Reza Khatib is using the money he’s saved over a lifetime to fulfill the dream of working towards a solution to the glioblastoma problem".

 She grew up in New York City and graduated from Bishop McDonald High School on Eastern Parkway in New York City, later receiving her bachelor's degree from Brooklyn's Saint Joseph College in 1958.
-She enjoyed a successful career as a special education teacher before accepting the job of principal for all five of New York City's special borough schools for the language and hearing impaired.
+She enjoyed a successful career as a special education teacher before accepting the job of principal for all five of New York City's special borough schools for the language and hearing impaired

 Georgie loved travel, vacationing five times in Europe even before meeting Reza.
 Following their courtship, she was immediately embraced by Reza's Iranian family, and became Reza's loving wife in 1965.
 Georgie and Reza returned to Iran for joyful family visits many times thereafter.